Here are some issues that continue to give us grief:

 Toilet Paper Dispensers - Big, Bulky Rolls May Not Comply

 - Stop specifying and/or installing large bulky toilet paper dispensers with toilet paper rolls long enough to wrap around the moon 3 times.
-Most of the time these HUGE dispensers require the user to tightly grasp the paper product and pull downward to dispense it.
+Most of the time these very large dispensers require the user to tightly grasp the paper product and pull downward to dispense it.
 This is a violation of Section 309.4 of the state and federal ADA standards.
 Toilet paper dispensers should dispense the paper freely without requiring tight grasping to operate.
 Look, owners and tenants, we know that you want to save money by not having to replace the roll as often, but seriously, if a person with a disability cannot unroll toilet paper to take care of business then you should have bigger concerns than saving a few bucks!

 Protruding Objects - Along Circulation Paths